atsukaqi/atsukaqi.github.io/README.md

 ## Line Chart
 ### Three Countries' Population Growth Rate Over the Past Decade
 ### Source from [Worldmeter](https://www.worldometers.info/).
+This Line Chart shows the changing trends in population growth rates in India, China and the United States over the past ten years.
+From the chart, we can see that India's population growth rate has remained at a high level, and although it has gradually slowed down, it is still ahead of China and the United States.
+In contrast, China's population growth rate has been declining year by year, and in 2021 it has become negative.
+Meanwhile, the population growth rate in the United States has been relatively stable, but it also declined in 2021 and then rebounded slightly.
 ![Linechart](https://github.com/atsukaqi/atsukaqi.github.io/blob/main/Three_Countries'_Population_Growth_Rate_Over_the_Past_Decade_India_China_United_States_chartbuilder.png?raw=true)
 Visit [Worldometer-World Population](https://www.worldometers.info/world-population/population-by-country/) to learn more about World Population.